 And if that construction is not a “perfect fit”, the result may be impaired playability, reduced comfort, and even physical injury.
 So let’s take a moment to assess the relationship of a drummer’s body to a drum kit, and examine a few points you may not have considered when creating your current setup.
 Also, you can check out our guide for the best drums for jazz music.

-2. Set up your bass drum
+2. Setting up the bass drum

 You’ll need to anchor the bass drum in a central location, leaving enough room on each side to build the kit and enough space behind so you can move freely without banging your elbows against walls or guitar amps.